jest-community/eslint-plugin-jest/docs/rules/prefer-called-with.md

 called one or more times, without checking the arguments passed.
 The assertion is stronger when arguments are also validated using the `toBeCalledWith()` matcher.
-When some arguments are difficult to check, using generic match like `expect.anything()` at least enforces number and position of arguments.
+When some arguments are difficult to check, using generic match like `expect.anything()` at least enforces the number and position of arguments.

 This rule warns if the form without argument checking is used, except for `.not` enforcing a function has never been called.